revature-13Aug18-java/code-samples-for-Chandrika-Sinha/Project0/README.md

 pattern.
  + Uses __Java__ to implement the logic for depositing to and withdrawing from bank accounts.
  + Uses __Apache Maven__ as a build automation tool.

+# User Stories
+ + create a user account with a unique email and/or username
+ + secure my account using a password
+ + log in/log out
+ + create a bank account associated with each user
+ + deposit money
+ + withdraw money (no negative balances!)
+ + view account balance